-UPDATE 1-German-UK bond yield spread narrows as BoE backs off hike
+UPDATE 2-Euro zone bond yields drop with UK equivalents as BoE backs off hike

 This was down from a split of 5-3 at the last meeting in June, the closest it has come to raising rates in a decade.
 But Governor Mark Carney and his top officials reiterated that they might raise borrowing costs by a bit more than investors expect over the next three years, possibly within a year.

-After rising slightly earlier on Thursday, Germany's 10-year yield was trading flat at 0.49 percent.
-It remains within touching distance of an 18-month high of 0.55 percent hit in mid-July, and double levels seen early on June 27.
+"Ever since Mario Draghi's Sintra speech, the market has been concerned that there is a coordinated will across global central banks towards monetary tightening," said Mizuho strategist Peter Chatwell.
+"I think this (BoE) meeting puts paid to that fear."

-British equivalents, meanwhile, fell as much as 4 bps to 1.19 percent.
+He was referring to Draghi's speech in Sintra, Portugal, on June 27 when the European Central Bank chief signalled that the ECB is open to policy tweaks.

-The gap between the two benchmarks tightened to 70 basis points on Thursday, heading back towards 65 basis points reached in mid-July which was the narrowest in nearly 11 months.
+On Thursday, the gap between the German and British benchmarks tightened to 70 basis points, not far from the 65 basis points reached in mid-July, which was the narrowest in nearly 11 months.

 For its part, the U.S. Federal Reserve may in the coming months announce steps to trim its massive balance sheet.

-San Francisco Fed President John Williams said on Wednesday that the U.S. economy will likely be strong enough for such a move in September.
+San Francisco Fed President John Williams said on Wednesday that the U.S. economy was likely to be strong enough for such a move in September.

 At the auctions, France sold over 6 billion euros of bonds while Spain sold over 4 billion euros of bonds.